Message from the Foundation Chair 2020-2021

 Michelle Brouillard (Board Chair)

 Michelle joined RBC directly after graduating from Laurentian University.
-Over the last 27 years she has had the pleasure of working throughout North & Central Ontario, in locations ranging from Fort Frances, her hometown of Sault Ste.
-Marie, to Barrie, Huntsville, North Bay and most recently as the Branch Manager in Sturgeon Falls.
+Over the last 32 years she has had the pleasure of working throughout North & Central Ontario, in locations ranging from Fort Frances, her hometown of Sault Ste.
+Marie, to Barrie, Huntsville, North Bay, the Branch Manager in Sturgeon Falls, and most recently as Commercial Account Manager in North Bay/Sturgeon Falls.
 Almost as varied as the locations she’s worked at, are the roles she’s worked in.

-Michelle has always believed that together we can make a significant difference in the betterment of our communities, through one small act of kindness at a time, coupled with thoughtful action.
+Michelle has always believed that together we can make a significant difference in the betterment of our communities, through one small act of kindness at a time, coupled with a thoughtful purpose put into action.

 Everyone knows that the heart of a community’s well-being is the local Hospital, and the quality of care that it provids.
-Michelle feels very privileged to be part of such a progressive Foundation whose core vision is to assist our local Hospital in the provision of excellent healthcare to all of our local residents.
+Michelle feels very privileged to be part of such a progressive Foundation whose core vision is to assist our local Hospital in the provision of excellent healthcare to all of our area residents.

 Alexandre Laferrière (Vice-Chair)

 Alexandre holds a Master of Business Administration (MBA) and a Bachelor of Commerce with a specialization in finance both from Laurentian University.

 Since 2015, Alexandre has progressed through various roles within the financial service industry.
 He is currently the Assisted Operations & Transactions Manager at Caisse Alliance for the Nipissing Central Region where he manages a team of frontline professionals.
 Previously he was a Commercial Account Manager at Caisse Alliance in Sturgeon Falls, where he helped entrepreneurs achieve their objectives by preparing an integrated service offering in order to assist in the growth and development of their businesses.